el-rafa-dev/merge-aur/source/README.md

 <h2 align="center">Merge, another <a href="https://aur.archlinux.org/">AUR</a> helper</h2>

 <p align="center">
-Yep, another aur helper made by me but now in C++ (the old one was in shell script)...
+Yes, another aur helper made by me but now in C++ (the old one was in shell script)...
 Make good use of it :)
 </p>
 </p>